40net-cloud/fortigate-gcp-ha-ap-lb-terraform/README.md

 - static external IP addresses for management bound to nic3 (port4) of FortiGates
 - Cloud NAT to allow traffic initiated by FGTs out

+> NOTE: This module currently does NOT create frontends (forwarding rules) for the External Load Balancer

 ### How to use this module
 We assume you have a working root module with proper Google provider configuration.
 If you don't - start by reading [Google Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference).